 There are some types of porphyrias that are acquired and not inherited.
 PCT (porphyria cutanea tarda) is an example of the acquired form, but the enzyme deficiency may be inherited.

-Some factors that can trigger symptoms are:
+Some factors that can trigger symptoms include -

 Too much iron in the body.